derbyparty/derby-docs/faq.md

 ### Why there are two collections in derby-auth?

 There is no way to restrict access in Derby for some fields of documents and allow it for another fields of same documents.
-So there is no way to restrict access to user`s password and allow access to user`s name using one collection.
+So there is no way to restrict access to user password and allow access to user name using one collection.
 So derby-auth uses two collections: auth - for passwords, users - for everything else.

 ### Can I use Derby in Phonegap?